General Contractor: Kjellstrom+Lee

 2018

-In 2018, Robert A. Aird, Inc. undertook a significant stucco restoration project at Congregation Beth Ahabah, a historic Reform synagogue located at 1121 West Franklin Street in Richmond, Virginia.
-Established in 1789 and housed in a Neo-Classical sanctuary designed by Noland and Baskervill in 1904, the congregation embarked on a comprehensive renovation to preserve and enhance its architectural heritage.
+In 2018, Robert A. Aird, Inc. was selected to perform a comprehensive stucco restoration at Congregation Beth Ahabah, a historic Reform synagogue located in Richmond, Virginia.
+Established in 1789 and housed in a Neo-Classical sanctuary designed by Noland and Baskervill in 1904, the building required careful restoration to preserve its architectural character while improving long-term performance.